 March 23, 1836 - City of Salem incorporated.

 September 4, 1812 - Friendship of Salem is captured by the British during the War of 1812.

 June 25, 1914 - Great Salem fire destroyed 1,376 buildings and 253 acres, leaving 20,000 homeless.
 It began in the Korn leather factory.

 March 17, 1938 - Salem Maritime NHS named the first National Historic Site in the United States.

-Photo above: The tall ship Friendship of Salem, a replica of the 1797 ship, along Derby Wharf in the park.
+Image above: 1854 lithograph of the town of Salem by John William Hill for Endicott and Company.
+Source: Library of Congress.
+Below: The tall ship Friendship of Salem, a replica of the 1797 ship, along Derby Wharf in the park.
 Source: National Park Service.

 Friendship of Salem Tall Ship - Built in 2000 as a replica East Indiaman ship of 1797 style in New York.
 The ship is 171 feet long and outfitted as a museum ship.
 The ship is fully seaworthy.

 U.S. Customs House - The current Customs House dates back to 1819, was used by the Customs Service until the 1930s, and also contained a three story public store warehouse for impounded cargo.
 The Customs House is one of the buildings open during the regular Salem Maritime guided ranger tour.
 It includes exhibits on the Customs Service as well as the life of Nathanial Hawthorne.